Last update: August 24, 2021

 We collect personal information in the following ways:

-- Automatically, when you authenticate using your U-M credentials and when you use the ResponsiBLUE application.
+- Automatically by U-M, when you authenticate using your U-M credentials and when you use the ResponsiBLUE application.

 What Type of Information We Collect

 The ResponsiBLUE application collects or has access to the following information:

 - Overall self-screen result (red or green indicator)